sachit3022/other-blog/content/posts/diffusion/index.md

 pygmentsUseClasses=true
 pygmentsCodeFences=true
 tableOfContents = true
+draft = true
 +++

 [Still writing the blog yet to complete]

+Structure:
+    what are generative modes?
+You should be able to sample from p(x) How are you sampling from gaussian? [ Sample from inverse of CDF ] However for the images you have no idea of probability therefore Inverse CDF will not work How do model probability if you have samples from the distribution but dont have the formulation of the distribution VAE is one idea where you learn and we will see VAE is a special case of diffusion Other idea is GANs, (why dont GAN's dont work) [ perceptual loss is added but why? ( need to read more ) ] Diffusion
+        Lil'log has convered diffusion, but what you will learn is mostly from the Variantial loss perspective Energy based models which model probability as P(x)  = E Modelling Z can be avoided by learning score but remember the goal is that we need to sample from score.
+How do you do it?
+We leverage Langevin dynamics.
+Does VAE model score? what are the current works that use the probability perspective?
+            Classifier-free guidance
+            Our work
+            Textual inversion is a form of negation.

 <!--
 The goal of this blog post is understand Image editing.
 The problem we want to solve is simple.
 Replace Y in X with Z. This problem solves pain for many e-commerce product marketers.
 Big power houses like Nike, does not shoot the ads for all the variants.
 Can we try new variant of the shoe on the model?
 <table><tr>